PaysanCorrezien/WslContextMenu/README.md

 ## 💦 TODO

+- use `wslpath` to generate the path instead of my poorly build function
 - remove all log message ( the powershell one !!)
 - Implement real-time file synchronization.
 - Add more file operations like emailing, sharing, etc.